-7.8.
+7.10.
 FUNCTIONAL REQUIREMENTS

 This section describes the functionalities which have to be present in an energy smart appliance.
-Every subsection with 3 numbers (1.1.1) is a requirement, every subsection with 4 numbers (1.1.1.1) is a requirement option.
+Every subsection with 3 numbers (1.1.1) is a requirement, every subsection with 4 numbers (1.1.1) is a requirement option.
 In case there are several requirement options, a final recommendation is made in the last subsection.
+The subsection header indicates if the requirement is horizontal, i.e. applicable for all appliances in scope for policy recommendations, or vertical, i.e. where the requirements have to be adapted to each appliance group based on the technical properties of the appliances.

 In general, all appliances remain subject to existing regulations and directives.
-E.g. upgrading an appliance with energy smart functionality, can increase the electromagnetic emissions, especially in the case when wireless communication technologies are used.
+E.g. upgrading an appliance with energy smart functionality can increase the electromagnetic emissions, especially in the case when wireless communication technologies are used.
 In this case, this remains subject to the existing EMC directive.

-7.8.1.
+7.10.1.
 THE USER SHOULD HAVE THE POSSIBILITY TO ENABLE AND DISABLE THE ENERGY SMART FUNCTIONALITY IN THE USER SETTINGS (HORIZONTAL)

-At all times, the user of the smart appliance should have the possibility to enable and disable the energy smart functionality in the user settings.
+At all times, the user of the energy smart appliance should have the possibility to enable and disable the energy smart functionality in the user settings.
 Although the appliance is capable to contribute in demand response programs, the final decision to do so is always with the end user.
+This may have contractual consequences like a reduction in the remuneration, which is according to the agreement between the user and the aggregator.